josmar-crwdstffng/angular/aio/aio-builds-setup/docs/overview--general.md

 In order to make it easier to administer the server and version-control the setup, we are using [docker](https://www.docker.com) to run a container on a VM.
-The Dockerfile and all other files necessary for creating the docker container are stored (and versioned) along with the angular.io project's source code (currently part of the angular/angular repo) in the `aio-builds-setup/` directory.
+The Dockerfile and all other files necessary for creating the docker container are stored (and versioned) along with the angular.io project's source code (currently part of the angular/angular repo) in the `aio-builds-setup` directory.